nyathasai9/Eliza-Chatbot/README.md

 ### Example:

-User: I am feeling sad.
+> I feel sad.
-ELIZA: Could you elaborate about this?
+> Could you elaborate about this?
+> How often do you usually feel sad?
+> Since when are you feeling this sad?

 ---